tcolar/pubg_mobile/attachments.md

 Findings:

 - For any high recoil weapons, use the compensator
-- For low recoil weapons, you should use suppressor (less noise), or the flash hider if you like to snake
+- For low recoil weapons, you should use suppressor (less noise), or the flash hider if you really like to snake
-- Stocks and cheek pads are good to use if available
+- Stocks and cheek pads are good to use when available
 - On shotguns, both duck bill and choke make a huge difference, use them !

 ### AKM